Entanglement with a mode observable via a tunable interaction with a qubit: Introduction

 The detection schemes of Refs \cite{roszak19a,rzepkowski21,strzalka21} assume that there is no control over the qubit-environment interaction and the interaction is completely fixed.
 In this case, the necessary condition for the QEE detection to work requires that operators that describe the evolution of the environment conditional on the pointer state of the qubit do not commute.
 Otherwise the information cannot be transferred from the environment into the qubit, even though entanglement does leave a measurable trace in the environment itself.
 Additionally, for QEE to be detected, the information about entanglement cannot be lost when the environment is traced out.
 This crucially depends on the symmetries present in the qubit-environment (QE) state.
 A canonical example of a mixed QE system for which decoherence is accompanied by entanglement generation, but the entanglement cannot be detected via the schemes of Refs \cite{roszak19a,rzepkowski21,strzalka21}, is the generic spin-boson model.
 A detailed discussion of the limitations of such schemes is found in the Appendix of Ref.~\cite{rzepkowski21}.

-In this paper, utilizing a higher level of control over the system, including the possibility of tailoring the QE interaction and adjusting it within a single experiment, we overcome the limitations of the previously discussed schemes.
-The generic Hamiltonian under study can be used to describe the effective interaction between a transmon qubit and photonic modes in a microwave cavity \cite{touzard19,campagne20}.
-A similar Hamiltonian describes decoherence of trapped ions \cite{monroe21}, or in microwave and optical cavity-QED \cite{hamsen17,haroche20,langenfeld21}.
-Note, that in all of these scenarios, it is possible to control the QE interaction.
-The Hamiltonian is a slightly modified version of the spin-boson model, and QEE generated by the interaction is not detectable via the schemes of Refs \cite{roszak19a,rzepkowski21,strzalka21}.
-This undetectability of QEE is due to commutation of different terms in the Hamiltonian \cite{rzepkowski21}, rather than symmetries in the density matrix.
-Thus it is more fundamental to the broader class of problems affecting entanglement detection.
-We find that the interaction Hamiltonian used to detect the entanglement cannot commute with the initial state of the environment, but otherwise the choice of interaction in the detection phase is more flexible, and can be tailored to the capabilities of the experimental setup.
+In this paper we overcome the limitations of the previously discussed schemes, utilizing a higher level of control over the system, including the possibility of tailoring the QE interaction and adjusting it within a single experiment.
+We study a generic Hamiltonian which is inspired by the effective interaction between a transmon qubit and photonic modes in a microwave cavity \cite{campagne20}.
+A similar Hamiltonian describes decoherence of trapped ions \cite{monroe21}, or in microwave and optical cavity-QED \cite{hamsen17,haroche20,langenfeld21}, thus the type of interaction is relevant for practical implementations of quantum information concepts.
+Note, that in all of these scenarios, it is possible to control the QE interaction, so the proposed scheme can be realistically operated.

+The Hamiltonian under study is a slightly modified version of the spin-boson model, and QEE generated by the interaction is not detectable via the schemes of Refs \cite{roszak19a,rzepkowski21,strzalka21}.
+This undetectability of QEE is due to commutation of different terms in the Hamiltonian, rather than symmetries in the density matrix (see Appendix of Ref.~\cite{rzepkowski21}).
+Thus the proposed QEE detection scheme is applicable to a broader class of problems, as it can be applied to any PD interaction Hamiltonian.
+The Hamiltonian used to detect the entanglement cannot commute with the initial state of the environment, but otherwise the choice of interaction in the detection phase is flexible, and can be tailored to the capabilities of the experimental setup.

+The paper is organized as follows.
+In Sec.~\ref{sec2} we rehash the formalism for PD evolutions and the relevant criteria for QEE.
+The system under study is presented in Sec.~\ref{sec3}.
+Sec.~\ref{sec4} contains a description of the detection scheme and the results for transmon qubits.
+Sec.~\ref{sec5} concludes the paper.